Y-12 Development team successfully designs and creates advanced lithium cell prototype

-For nearly three years, Y-12 Development has been working to design, install, and operate an advanced lithium electrolytic cell (LEC) to produce lithium metal from lithium chloride.
-Recently, the prototype unit was the first ever advanced lithium cell to make lithium metal that mitigates chlorine gas, high temperature, and lithium metal fire concerns.
+For nearly three years, Y-12 Development has been working to design, install, and operate an advanced lithium electrolytic cell (LEC) to produce lithium metal.
+Recently, the prototype unit was the first ever advanced lithium cell to make lithium metal that mitigates corrosive gas, high temperature, and lithium metal fire concerns.

 The advanced LEC is one of the most sophisticated lithium cells in the industry and significantly improves safety for personnel performing the production, as it produces metal in an enclosed cell.
 It also provides higher efficiency and minimizes chloride corrosion of the manufacturing facility.

 “This lithium cell demonstrates the feasibility of allowing workers to produce lithium metal at a significantly higher efficiency for the Y-12 mission,” explained Jesse Bush, Y-12 Development Lithium Processing section manager.
 “The increase in safety during production also permits operation in work clothes under normal factory conditions instead of an open, molten salt bath requiring operators to skim metal by hand in a steam suit.”

 While the first run on the new LEC was a success, the process was not without setbacks.
 At the beginning of the project, the team ran into trouble brainstorming ways to interface new technologies with the existing electrolytic cell design, which has been the workhorse in the industry and at Y-12 in spite of numerous other modification attempts over the last 50 years.
 So, instead of trying to build on the current outdated technology, a completely different design was developed that incorporated new thinking and a new approach.
 Switching paths to a new design resulted in a quick procurement of materials and fabrication of the cell, as it consists of modular components that are, for the most part, commercial and off the shelf.